MicrosoftDocs/office-docs-powershell/sharepoint/sharepoint-ps/sharepoint-online/Get-SPOTenantTaxonomyReplicationParameters.md

 ```

 ## DESCRIPTION
-Before you use this cmdlet, please use "Connect-SPOService" to connect to SharePoint Online first
+Before using this cmdlet, make sure you connect to Sharepoint Online using [Connect-SPOService](Connect-SPOService.md) and the desirable satellite location URL as the -Url parameter.

 This Cmdlet gets the replication parameters and it works to get the replication taxonomy in a Multi-Geo tenant.
 It works with the [Set-SPOTenantTaxonomyReplicationParameters](Set-SPOTenantTaxonomyReplicationParameters.md) to set the parameters.